MAIF/otoroshi/roadmap.md

 - [ ] targets should be a separate entity to allow reuse
 - [ ] extract standard plugins from legacy http handler
 - [ ] rewrite datastore layer to be less redis specific and offer better performance improvement possibilities
+  - [ ] default template (customizable) for services with standard plugins
 - [ ] rewrite entities
   - [ ] each entity has an id that is human readable `${entity_singular_name}_${uuid}`
   - [ ] each entity has a name